pete906/Bayesian_Filtering_Proton_Pump/README.md

 # Demo

-  To run the Bayesian Filtering agorithm on the simulated data, firstly download all files.
+  To run the demo of the Bayesian Stochastic Filtering algorithm on the simulated data, firstly download all files.

   This can be done via the command:
   ```